dhongu/deltatech/deltatech_purchase_price/readme/DESCRIPTION.rst

 Features:
  - Update purchase price after receipt
  - If the product has average cost, the cost will be overwritten (if parameter set to True)
+ - Depends on system parameters:
+    - *purchase.update_product_price* - if set to False, the product price will not be modified, if set to True, the product price will be allways overwritten
+    - *purchase.add_supplier_to_product* - if set to True, the supplier and the price will be automatically added to the supplier info of the product, if set to False, no modifications will be made in the supplier info of the product
+    - *purchase.update_list_price* - if set to True, the list price will be updated according to trade markup value.
+      If set to False, the list price will not be updated
  - New fields added in product template:
     - last_purchase_price - last purchase price.
 It's updated at receipt validation
     - trade_markup - trade parkup for the product.
 It can be updated with a wizard (Action->Set trade markup)